 During the war in North American colonies, some allied Frenchmen fought side by side with soldiers of the Continental Army, which allowed for the exchanging of values, ideas and philosophies.

-The Declaration of Independence was a template for the French.
+The Declaration of Independence Became a Template for the French

 The French who had direct contact with the Americans were able to successfully implement Enlightenment ideas into a new political system.

-The Americans’ victory over the British may have been the single greatest impact on the French Revolution.
+The Americans’ victory over the British may have been one of the greatest catalysts for the French Revolution.

-Though most historians agree that the American Revolution impacted the French Revolution, which lasted from 1789-1799, some scholars debate the significance and extent of this effect.
+Though most historians agree that the American Revolution influenced the French Revolution, which lasted from 1789-1799, some scholars debate the significance and extent of its impact.

 France, a country on the verge of financial collapse with an outdated feudal system and a wildly unpopular monarchy, was a powder keg waiting to explode, with or without the American war to serve as an example.